akshat-fsociety/Web-A-Thon/README.md

 # Web-A-Thon
-A 24 hr long webathon organised by CSI
+A 24 hr long Web-A-Thon organised by CSI